qleet/user-docs/docs/threeport/architecture/kubernetes-federation.md

 clusters.

-There have been many attempts at federating Kubernetes using Kubernetes itself, i.e. Kubernetes Operators that install and keep an inventory of clusters as well as manage multi-cluster app deployments.
-Kubernetes was designed to be a datacenter-level abstraction and it performs this function very well.
+There have been many attempts at federating Kubernetes using Kubernetes itself, i.e. Kubernetes operators that install and keep an inventory of clusters as well as manage multi-cluster app deployments.
+Kubernetes was designed to be a data center-level abstraction and it performs this function very well.
 It was not designed to be a global software fleet abstraction and it has inherent scaling and availability constraints that prevent it from providing the ideal solution to this concern.